saplinganon/imissfauna.com/README.md

 ## Config

-In .env or the actual environment:
+The site is configured using environment variables.
+Set the following in your .env file, or the actual environment of your server process:

 - `WATCH_CHANNEL_ID=XXXX` sets the youtube channel to check for livestream status.
 Copy only the part after /channel/ in the URL (i.e. the `UC...` part)